itamarc/action-itemplate-ghpages/README.md

 Key | Description | Example
 ----|-------------|--------
 INPUT_TEMPLATES_FOLDER | The folder where the templates are | docs/templates
-INPUT_SNIPPETS_FOLDER | The folder where the snippets are | docs/templates/snippets
+INPUT_ALLOW_TEMPLATES_SUBFOLDERS | Allow the templates to be stored in subfolders under templates_folder | 'false' INPUT_SNIPPETS_FOLDER | The folder where the snippets are | docs/templates/snippets
 INPUT_PAGES_BRANCH | The branch configured as the source for your GitHub Pages | gh-pages INPUT_PAGES_FOLDER | The folder configured as the source for your GitHub Pages | docs